gwenwindflower/tbd/README.md

 - generates dbt sources and staging models from your raw schemas' metadata
 - scaffolds out a complete dbt project (_optional_)
 - saves connection details as dbt profiles for future use (_optional_)
-- uses Groq to infer documentation and tests for your sources (_optional_)
+- uses LLMs to infer documentation and tests for your sources (_optional_)

 It's designed to be super fast and easy to use with a friendly TUI that fast forwards you to writing meaningful dbt models as quickly as possible.